themastertm/Heart-Disease-Classification/README.md

 - Support Vector Machine (SVM)
 - XGBoost

-### Model Training and Evaluation
-The dataset is preprocessed, and each model is trained and evaluated using metrics such as:
-- Accuracy
-- Precision
-- Recall
-- F1-score
-- ROC-AUC

 ### Model Deployment
 - The best-performing model is serialized using Joblib and deployed as a web application using Flask.
 - Users can input patient data through a web interface and get predictions on the likelihood of heart disease.